 If you will be going to the festival for the first time, the information below will help you get your head around things and enjoy the shows more instead of over thinking your every move.
-This is here to ease your worries, so kicked back relax and let the good times roll:
+This is here to ease your worries, so kick back relax and let the good times roll:

 Get Tickets well in advance